EK76/CameraSystem/README.md

 sudo pip3 install picamzero
 ```
 ### Motion sensor
+I used the this PIR HC-SR501 as my sensor motion.
 <img width="143" height="123" alt="image" src="https://github.com/user-attachments/assets/d85f2d60-32a4-4a5e-932e-370d10e6ed53" />

 The following schema below this text shows how Raspberry Pi 5 and motion sensor are connected to each other.